kolayne/how-to-Arch/README.md

       filesystems)
     - `playerctl` - cli for media control (play/pause, next/prev, etc) <br>
       (keyboard integration can be configured, see the next section)
-    - `yaru-sound-theme` - a sound theme, used to play the log in sound in my i3 config
+    - `linux-a11y-sound-theme` - a sound theme.
+Provides the success sound for the `alert` command in my fish config
     - `adapta-gtk-theme` - a gtk theme <br>
       (configuration required, see the next section)